varunsly/SubReddit-Recommendation-System/README.md

 # Reddit Recommendation System

-This project is a Reddit-based recommendation system that scrapes subreddit data, processes it, and stores it in both Elasticsearch and a vector database (using FAISS) for querying.
+This project is a LLM based Reddit recommendation system that scrapes subreddit data, processes it, and stores it in both Elasticsearch and a vector database (using FAISS) for querying.
 The system is designed to recommend subreddits or posts based on semantic similarity (using embeddings) and text-based relevance.

 ## Table of Contents